One of the most respected stage actors in Japan is none other than Genki Okawa.

 He wasn’t a stellar singer in 2014 but at the time we’re writing this (2017) he’s literally a beast on stage.

-Genki has an unique voice tone, easily distinguishable from Toshiyuki Toyonaga‘s, making the unit’s overall sound not only refined, but also incredibly enjoyable and melodic.
+Genki has a unique vocal tone, easily distinguishable from Toshiyuki Toyonaga’s, making the unit’s overall sound not only refined but also incredibly enjoyable and melodic.

-Lagrange Point were the perfect package that Rejet had carefully wrapped up for their fans.
-Release after release, this unit never failed to impressed with their unique sound and top tier vocal performances.
+Lagrange Point was the perfect package that Rejet had carefully wrapped up for their fans.
+Release after release, this unit never failed to impress with their unique sound and top-tier vocal performances.
 In hindsight, Okawa grew a lot from working up close with Toyonaga.

-Besides their right off the bat chemistry, that was due to none other than several stage plays in which both had been casted in since Okawa‘s debut, it was noticeable that both were learning from each other while working as a unit.
+Besides their right off the bat chemistry, which was due to none other than several stage plays in which both had been cast in since Okawa‘s debut, it was noticeable that both were learning from each other while working as a unit.

 Toyonaga was polishing his dance skills from Okawa that lists dancing as one of his areas of expertise; Okawa was learning from Toyonaga how to have more control over his vocals.

 They were sharing knowledge between themselves and, as a result, this unit shows constant improvement in all areas.

 Today, Lagrange Point is one of the most powerful and exciting units in the seiyuu business.
 They have perfect teamwork and chemistry, their choreographies are eye-catching and their singing skills are truly impressive.